Quest Global Announces a Strategic Partnership with People Tech Group to Expand Digital Transformation and Product Engineering Capabilities

-BENGALURU, India, May 7, 2024 /PRNewswire/ -- Quest Global, a leading global product engineering services company, is pleased to announce it has acquired a majority stake in People Tech Group, a renowned leader in next-generation digital transformation and digital innovation for Fortune 500 clients.
-With offices located across the US and a development center in Hyderabad, the acquisition of People Tech marks a significant milestone in Quest Global's growth journey, significantly expanding its footprint in India and North America within the Automotive and Hi-Tech industries.
+SINGAPORE, May 7, 2024 /PRNewswire/ -- Quest Global, a leading global product engineering services company headquartered in Singapore, is pleased to announce it has acquired a majority stake in People Tech Group, a renowned leader in next-generation digital transformation and digital innovation for Fortune 500 clients.
+This partnership marks a significant milestone in Quest Global's growth journey, significantly expanding its footprint in North America within the Automotive and Hi-Tech industries.

 This strategic partnership enables Quest Global to better serve customers, especially OEMs in the Automotive industry, by providing expanded expertise in digital transformation for Software Defined Vehicles (SDV).
 Specifically, People Tech has strong capabilities in architecture, design, UX, development and testing of HMI & applications for infotainment systems and instrument clusters.
 In addition, the company specializes in Software in Loop (SIL) and Model in Loop (MIL) testing of ADAS systems.
 People Tech also strengthens Quest Global's capabilities in enterprise software, cloud, data engineering, and analytics for the dynamic Hi-Tech industry.